 For Unit B, study of the material read and analysed during the lectures will be supplemented by the reading of two of the following books:

-In addition, with the help of the professor, students will prepare a written report to be discussed during the exam, on a topic to be agreed upon with the professor at the beginning of the course.
+Students can replace a part of the syllabus with a written report to be discussed during the exam, on a topic to be agreed upon with the professor at the beginning of the course.

 Course instruction consists primarily of classroom lectures, taking into account as much as possible the range of preparation of students taking the course.
 The professor shall verify the progress of each student as the course progresses through questioning during lessons and individual meetings during office hours.